History & Preservation

 An Underground Railroad Station and subsequent expansion

 During the antebellum period, fugitive slaves were hidden in the house, as it was a designated stopover on the secret Underground Railroad.
 Jordan, a staunch abolitionist, was regarded as the “chief conductor” for Polk County.
 John Brown stayed at least twice at Jordan House, once when he was leading a group of 12 slaves to freedom.
 The house also served as a haven for weary travelers on their westward journey.
 Jordan’s southern hospitality was apparent, as “Uncle Jimmy Jordan’s” house became known as a comfortable gathering place for local politicians and business leaders.
-After the death of his first wife, Jordan married Cynthia Adams and their and their family grew to eleven children.
+After the death of his first wife, Jordan married Cynthia Adams and their family grew to eleven children.
 In 1870, the house was expanded again with the addition of another parlor, dining room, library and kitchen.
 Porches were built on both the east and south sides of the house.
 A second entrance was also added with a black walnut staircase leading to six more bedrooms upstairs.

 Jordan’s Impact On Central Iowa

 In addition to managing his large cattle operation, Jordan became an influential business and civic leader.
 He organized the State Bank of Des Moines, served on the Polk Country Board of Supervisors and was elected to both the Iowa Senate and the House of Representatives.
 During his tenure in the legislature, Jordan led the drive to relocate Iowa’s State Capitol from Iowa City to Des Moines.
 Jordan was also instrumental in bringing the railroad to the Des Moines area.
-He platted out Valley Junction, thereby founding what is today West Des Moines, and raised $70,000 in his successful effort to establish a railhead on that location, which was coincidentally near his cattle operation.
+He platted out Valley Junction, thereby founding what is today West Des Moines, and raised $70,000 in his successful effort to establish a railhead on that location, near his cattle operation.
 By the turn of the century, over 400 railroad employees and their families were living in Valley Junction and the railroad was a dominant force in the early history of the city.

 Recent HistoryThe house remained in the Jordan family for almost a century.
 In 1947, it was sold to the Church of the Nazarene and became part of its summer campgrounds.
 In 1978, the West Des Moines Historical Society purchased Jordan house to begin its renovation as a period home and to create a museum for West Des Moines.